 Let us add color to the Word Cloud.
 We can do this by dragging the Sales Amount to the Colors field in the Marks card.

-To change Word Cloud Colors, we replaced the Sales Amount in the Color shelf with the Sum of the Order Quantity.
+To change the Word Cloud Colors, we replaced the Sales Amount in the Color shelf with the Sum of the Order Quantity.
 Now, Tableau Word Cloud will display the state names with the highest orders filled with Dark Blue and the Least orders in light blue.
 Next, click the Color shelf and press the Edit Colors.. button to change the Word Cloud colors.
 Here, we have chosen the Red-Green-Gold Diverging color with 10 steps.

 How to Add Filters to Tableau Word Cloud?

 Apart from creating a static word cloud report, you can add interactivity by adding filters.
 Drag and drop the Country Dimension to the Filters shelf, which will open the following window.
-To demonstrate, Let me select All and click the OK button to add Measure Filter from the list.
+To demonstrate, let me select All and click the OK button to add Measure Filter from the list.

 Next, you have to click the down arrow beside the Country and select the Show Filter option to display the list of available fields on the right side of the chart.

-You can select or deselect the required Country names, which will replicate in the Word Cloud.
+You can select or deselect the required Country names, which will replicate in the Tableau Word Cloud.
 The following screenshot shows the state-wise sales of Australia, Canada, Germany, the United States, and the United Kingdom.
 You can experiment by unchecking a few more countries.